 - How many badges you are buying (you can buy up to 3, including one for yourself)

 - The last name and Member ID of anyone you are buying a badge for (each person must be eligible for Returning Registration on their own)

-- The link to the EXPO Logic Registration Waiting Rom (available by October 26 in your Member ID at least 48 hours prior to the sale)
+- The link to the EXPO Logic Registration Waiting Rom (both e-mailed to you and available in your Member ID at least 48 hours prior to the sale)

-Your Registration Code is the specific 15-digit-code that you’ll use to access the EXPO Logic Registration waiting room.
+Your Registration Code is the specific digit-code that you’ll use to access the EXPO Logic Registration waiting room.
 You will need that code, as well as the link to the Waiting Room.
 It will be e-mailed to you, as well as uploaded into your Member ID (along with the EXPO Logic waiting room link) at least 48 hours prior to the sale.
 In other years, the Member ID has crashed right before the sale under the weight of so many people leaving that step to the last minute, stranding people with no access the Waiting Room.
 Don’t become a Comic-Con sob story.

 Price & Payment

 Be familiar with the cost of a badge.
-Single day badges will run $63 for a Thursday-Saturday badge, with $42 for a Sunday badge or $45 for a Wednesday Preview Night badge (only available if you’ve purchased all four days).
-A combined four-day badge with Preview Night will run you $276 (plus a new $5 handling fee per member).
+Single day badges will run $66 for a Thursday, Friday, or Saturday badge; $45 for a Sunday badge; or $48 for a Wednesday Preview Night badge (only available if you’ve purchased all four days).
+A combined four-day badge with Preview Night will run you $291 (plus a $7.50 handling fee per attendee).